futurevoid/Todolist_in_a_QR/README.md

 python3 is required

+use dependencies_install.bat install all requirements properly if you are using windows

-use kivy install.bat install all requirements properly
+use dependencies_install.sh install all requirements properly if you are using linux